 - the Office of the Gene Technology Regulator for advice about genetically modified organisms and their products

-- in addition, the APVMA at any time may seek external expert advice from consultants recognised by the APVMA, for reviewing data or information or to provide independent advice on technical matters.
-Such advice may include toxicity and work health and safety aspects of the use proposed or residues of the agvet chemical in food producing animals.
+In addition, the Australian Pesticides and Veterinary Medicines Authority (APVMA) at any time may seek external expert advice from consultants recognised by the APVMA, for reviewing data or information or to provide independent advice on technical matters.
+Such advice may include toxicity and work health and safety aspects of the use proposed or residues of the agvet chemical in food-producing animals.

 The state and territory departments of agriculture or primary industries (coordinators) or independent contract reviewers provide advice about the quality, efficacy and crop or target animal safety for agricultural or veterinary uses.

-The APVMA may as part of a risk assessment, consult with manufacturers of products subject to a permit applications for minor or emergency uses.
+The APVMA may, as part of a risk assessment, consult with manufacturers of products subject to a permit application for minor or emergency uses.